Algo-Trader-Toolkit/Algo-Trader-Toolkit/README.md

 ✅ **All toolkits include:** Lifetime access, commercial use rights, and free version updates.

+� **One-time purchase — no subscriptions.**

-💡 *Building this from scratch typically takes 120–210 development hours.
+�� *Building this from scratch typically takes 120–210 development hours.
 The toolkit costs less than 0.5% of that engineering effort.*

 ---